hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 These instructions are for using dev.azure.com for Terraform Cloud's VCS features.
 [Other supported VCS providers](./index.html) have separate instructions.

+Configuring a new VCS provider requires permission to manage VCS settings for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 Connecting Terraform Cloud to your Azure DevOps Services VCS involves four steps:

 On your VCS | On Terraform Cloud